Heavy storms are one of the most stunning yet terrifying wonders at sea. Such weather disturbances claimed the lives of many ships.

 Huge waves rock ships.

-Imagine riding a car or bicycle on a very rough road.
+Think of riding a car or bicycle on a very rough road.
 That’s similar to what is happening inside the vessel.
-Now add strong winds and pouring rain while inside that vehicle and you can get a clearer picture.
+Now add strong winds and pouring rain while inside that vehicle and you can get a better picture.

 However, if you stop the car, your “rolling or pitching” also stops.
 You feel safer and more relaxed.
 But it’s totally different on board.